Vague goals are harder to repeat.

-Measured goals stick.
+Measured goals make progress clear.

 "Exercise more" is not a habit.
 "30 minutes of movement, 5 days a week" is.
-Productify lets you define exactly what each habit requires — in numbers, time, repetitions, or frequency — so you always know whether today counts.
+Productify lets you define exactly what each habit requires, in numbers, time, repetitions, or frequency, so you always know whether today counts.

 Free to download · iOS 15+ · No account required